I bore nine children. We also had 2 foster children for four years

 Maybe I had been a good mother.
 Maybe I could still be a good mother.
 And maybe I could be more than a mother.

-It took several years and a conscious effort, but I now see myself as a more complete person.
-I am still a mother (and now a grandmother).
-I have relearned to trust my inner voice.
-But I am also a child of God, who loves me.
-I am a wife to a wonderful husband who sustains me.
+am a wife to a wonderful husband who sustains me.
 I am a daughter and sister.
 I am a friend.
-When my youngest entered college, I went to work at a university lab.
+When my youngest entered college, I went to

 I am a scientist.
 I began writing.
 I am a writer.
 My husband and I went on a Humanitarian Mission to South America.
 I am a missionary.
 I am a woman of many facets, who is also a mother.